 Mushrooms are so so versatile in their uses and they are so easy to make perfectly in the oven.
-Picking up good variety of mushrooms really gives you a lot of flavors and textures.
+Picking up a variety of mushrooms really gives you a lot of flavors and textures.
 For this batch, I roasted back trumpet, oyster, shiitake and cremini mushrooms.
+Whatever you find at the market will work great for roasting.

 Where to buy wild mushrooms